Bernardo-FMF/blossom/README.md

 ![post-architecture.jpg](./docs/assets/post-architecture.png)

+The post microservice handles all content created by users.

+#### &#10022;Features&#10022;
+- Post creation;
+- Post delete;
+- Find specific post;
+- Find posts by user;
+- Search posts by hashtag;

+Kafka messages related to users are propagated to this microservice, storing the users in a Redis cache instance.
+If the user is not present in cache, a REST request is done to the auth service to try and find that specific user.
+Like the auth microservice, here we also access the gRPC server in the image microservice, since posts can have image content.
+Whenever a post is created or deleted, a kafka message is sent from this microservice.

 ### [Activity microservice](https://github.com/Bernardo-FMF/blossom/tree/master/activity-service)

 ![activity-architecture.jpg](./docs/assets/activity-architecture.png)

+The activity microservice handles data related to posts: comments, likes and saves.

+#### &#10022;Features&#10022;
+- Add, delete and update comments;
+- Nested comment system;
+- Save, like, remove save and remove likes on posts;
+- Obtain metadata on a post: if the logged user liked it, saved it, commented it, number of likes and number of comments;

+Kafka messages related to CRUD operations on users and posts are propagated to this microservice:
+- Users are persisted on the database;
+- Posts are stored on a Redis cache instance;
+User data availability is more important, hence the persistence, while posts are less accessed so a cache fits the microservices needs.
+If the post is not available in the cache a REST request is done to the post microservice to fetch it.

+The microservice also exposes a gRPC server, to get metadata related to a list of posts.

 ### [Social graph microservice](https://github.com/Bernardo-FMF/blossom/tree/master/social-graph-service)

 ![social-graph-architecture.jpg](./docs/assets/social-graph-architecture.png)

+The social graph microservice handles relationships between users by leveraging a graph database.
+These relationships can be unidirectional or bidirectional, since users can be mutually following each other, or just user A following user B.

+#### &#10022;Features&#10022;
+- Follow user;
+- Unfollow user;
+- Find follow information about how other users are related to the logged user;
+- Get logged user followers;
+- Get users the logged user is following;
+- Get follow recommendations;

+The recommendation algorithm is only using a single-depth search.
+This means if user A is following users B and C, the follow recommendations given to user A will be people that users B and C are following.
+The auth microservice user kafka messages are also propagated to this microservice, since the database needs to have accurate information regarding available users.

 ### [Feed microservice](https://github.com/Bernardo-FMF/blossom/tree/master/feed-service)

 ![feed-architecture.jpg](./docs/assets/feed-architecture.png)

+The feed microservice generates user feeds consisting of posts.

+#### &#10022;Features&#10022;
+- Generate user feed;

+Whenever a CRUD operation is performed on a post, a kafka message is propagated.
+The feed microservice reads this message, and acts accordingly:
+- If the post was created, we need to fetch a list of users that follow the creator of the post, and we add this new post to those followers feeds.
+- If the post was deleted, we remove that post from every feed.

+There are 2 types of feeds: feeds for authenticated users, and a generic feed.
+- For authenticated users, the logic explained above applies.
+- For the generic feed, I obtain a list of the most followed users, and obtain their most recent posts to display.

+Each post model reported by the feed microservice, contains metadata relating the logged user to that specific post.
+This metadata is obtained from the activity microservice by doing an RPC call.

 ### [Notification microservice](https://github.com/Bernardo-FMF/blossom/tree/master/notification-service)

 ![notification-architecture.jpg](./docs/assets/notification-architecture.png)

+The notification microservice stores notifications related to follows and messages:
+- When a user is followed by a different user, the social graph microservice propagates a kafka message to represent that event.
+The notification microservice intercepts that message, and tries to send it to the user.
+  - If the user has an open websocket connection, we send that follow notification directly;
+  - Otherwise, it's stored to the database.
+At this point, it will only be received by the recipient when the client performs a REST request to obtain undelivered notifications.
+- When a user sends a message to a chat, the message microservice propagates a kafka message to represent that event.
+  - At this point, we only store the message notification to the database.
+This is because if the recipient had an open websocket connection, the message microservice would've already sent the message through it, instead of sending this kafka message.

+The notifications must be acknowledged by the client through a REST request.
+Only this way will the specific notification be marked as delivered in the database.
+They are not deleted to preserve notification history.

 ### [Message microservice](https://github.com/Bernardo-FMF/blossom/tree/master/message-service)

 ![message-architecture.jpg](./docs/assets/message-architecture.png)

+The message microservice stores chats and messages between users.

+#### &#10022;Features&#10022;
+- Create, delete and leave chats;
+- Get user chats;
+- Add and remove users from chats;
+- Send, update and delete messages;

+We use websockets to have real-time messaging.

+- Chat operation flow:
+  - When a user performs an operation on a chat (the user created a chat for example), a message is sent through the websocket if the recipient has an open websocket connection.
+  - Otherwise, a kafka message is sent to the notification microservice to be delivered later.
+- Messages flow:
+  - Initially the client fetches all the chats messages through a REST request.
+  - The messages sent afterward are all sent and received through the websocket connections of the users.
+  - If the recipients have an active websocket connection, the messages are received in real-time.
+  - Otherwise, a kafka message is sent to the notification microservice, as explained in the notification microservice section.

+### Websockets and STOMP Broker relay

+As documented previously, the notification and message microservices use websockets to communicate with the client.
+But when there are multiple instances of these microservices, we encounter an issue:
+- What if the user 1 has an open websocket connection in message microservice A but user 2 has an open websocket connection in message microservice B?

+In this scenario the message will not be delivered in real-time, therefore I needed a way to maintain coordination between microservice instances.

+To ensure real-time delivery across all instances, I used RabbitMQ with STOMP enabled as a message broker.
+Each instance subscribes to relevant events, allowing them to relay messages to connected clients regardless of which instance the message originated from.